doppar/docs/3.x/model.md

 If you want to skip hooks, you can call `withoutHook()` before `delete()`.
 Hooks will not trigger when deleting records using query builder methods like `User::query()->where('id', $id)->delete()` or raw SQL queries.

-Always use Model Eloquent’s `delete()` method to ensure hooks run as expected.
+Always use Model Entity’s `delete()` method to ensure hooks run as expected.
 :::